Close

 Recommendation: A Website Redesign

-Redesigning the website (e.g., information architecture, content, and design) was the first step to bolster the academic and career success of department majors.
-The data suggested that students rely on the website as a reference.
-Improving the website could reduce the cognitive load of users and create an easy to use, informative, and enjoyable user interface for students.
-Providing students with useful, online resources could also help reduce the overwhelmed advising workload and serve as helpful artifacts for advisors to reference during advising appointments.
+Redesigning the website—including its information architecture, content, and design—was the first step toward supporting the academic and career success of department majors.
+Data showed that students rely heavily on the website as a reference tool.
+By improving the site, we could reduce cognitive load, creating a user-friendly, informative, and enjoyable experience.
+Additionally, providing accessible online resources could ease the advising workload and serve as valuable tools for advisors during appointments.

 Design & Testing